review Thomas Cameron

 Prior to joining Summit, Mr. Burkhardt held the position Director, domestic income tax for Starbucks and was responsible for the domestic income tax function including tax planning, tax accounting for the worldwide operations and federal, state and local income tax compliance.
 Mr. Burkhardt also worked extensively with Starbuck’s merger and acquisition team.
 Mr. Burkhardt received his BA in Business Administration from University of Washington and his Master of Taxation from University of Denver.
 He is a Certified Public Accountant in the State of Washington and a member of the Washington State Society of CPAs.

-Karl E. Mattes
+continue reading this Karl E. Mattes

 Senior Vice President, Project Development & Engineering